This was going to be a very different story.

 On the straight roads of northern Indiana, what this means is you’re driving a car that’s much more comfortable going considerably faster than the speed limits allow.
 This is a car where the adaptive cruise control must be deployed to prevent you seeing triple digits in the head-up display.
 It’s so powerful, so smooth, so quiet, and so badass, you can’t help but drive it fast.
 Now, if you’re not worried about speeding tickets or the prospect of spending time in the Graybar hotel, put your foot in it and enjoy.
 This car will travel as fast as you’d like as far as you’d like with more comfort than you can ever imagine.

 Inside you’ll find everything that makes a Rolls-Royce a Rolls-Royce: uncompromised quality, elegant simplicity, meticulous craftsmanship, and just a little bit of subversion.
 Yes, this car is both elegant and just slightly naughty, inside and out.
 The leather is laser cut and hand sewn so the fit is perfect.
 The seats offer the right amount of comfort and support with a massaging function that makes long trips a joy instead of a journey.
 The dash features a deep veneered fabric with metallic highlights woven into the pattern.
 The chrome is blacked out and just a little mysterious.
 The simplified iDrive system adapted from their parent BMW is as intuitive as any infotainment system I’ve used in the past 12 months and the bespoke audio system cranks out the tunes with incredible clarity and definition.
-This is one Rolls-Royce where Rock & Roll replaces Classical and The Clash is more appropriate than Chopin.
+In this Rolls-Royce Rock & Roll replaces Classical and The Clash is more appropriate than Chopin.

 This car has something no recent Rolls does.
 Personality.
 Well, that’s not exactly fair.
 Ghost, Phantom, Wraith and Dawn have a reserved, British, stiff upper lip attitude that exudes superiority and with an air of pretension.
 Wraith Black Badge is edgier, darker, a bit roguish.
 It’s a cross between Rhett Butler and James Bond: sophisticated but dangerous.

 The black on black on black exterior means the trademark parthenon grille finished in smoked chrome, while still present, isn’t as prominent.
 The Spirit of Ecstasy still rides atop the front fascia, but she’s more of a shadow than a beacon.
 This is what I call a double-take car.
 People walk by it not knowing exactly what it is.
 The fastback coupe confuses people.
 Most still envision Rolls-Royce cars only as three box sedans.
-So as people look, knowing they’re seeing something special but have to look again to realize it’s a Rolls.
+So people look knowing they’re seeing something special, but have to look again to realize it’s a Rolls.
 That’s not to say it’s understated.
 The 22-inch composite wheels, made from carbon fiber with aluminum accents, complete the murdered out theme.

 After a lunch stop in South Bend, we crossed the border into Michigan and went searching for roads that featured both hills and curves.
 And this is where the Wraith Black Badge really separated itself from its brethren.
 A few years ago, I had the pleasure of riding with BMW factory driver Timo Glock in a Wraith around Circuit of the Americas.
 As we came up the hill on the front straight and turned left into the first corner, the car slewed to the right which prompted Timo to say, “Now I know why they call it a Rolls.”
 Something I left out of the video in deference to my gracious hosts.